twpark/csc3220syl/docs/grading.md

 The lecture part of this class will ask you to read the texts and discuss it online, before the next class.
 Weekly discussion topic and instructions will be announced on Canvas, and additional explanation will be provided in class.
 You can check the topic and submit your discussion posts and replies on Canvas.
 (Click Discussions in the navigation bar of Canvas page)

-First, you are expected to submit your initial post by Thursday every week.
+First, you are expected to submit your initial post by Wednesday 11:59 PM every week.
 Your initial post should have more than 250 words, while following the instruction.

-Then you will have two more days to leave **two** replies to others' posts, which is due on following Monday.
+Then you will have two more days to leave **two** replies to others' posts, which is due on Friday 11:59 PM.
 Replies should have more than 100 words respectively.

 A few select posts/replies may be introduced in class, with consideration of extra credits (i.e., honors point).